econoalchemist/Whirlpool/03_Whirlpool-with-Sparrow.md

 The passphrase is optional but recommended.
 If anyone ever gains access to your seed words, then the passphrase will be the only thing protecting your bitcoin.
 Using a high entropy passphrase will make it difficult for anyone to guess your passphrase.
 Ensure that you also write this passphrase down, you will not be able to restore your wallet without it in the event that you need to attempt to recover your bitcoin.
 There is no way for the wallet to know what your passphrase is and any passphrase you enter will be accepted.
 If you enter the passphrase incorrectly in the future due to forgetting or losing it, you will lose access to your bitcoin.
 Also, consider storing your passphrase seperately from the seed phrase because if anyone finds them together then for sure they will swipe your bitcoin.

 Many people choose to stamp their seed words and passphrase into a metal medium because it can withstand extreme environments like fire and flooding better than paper.
-For this kind of wallet though, you may only be using it as a pass through to get mining rewards through Whirlpool before depositing them to your COLDCARD.
+For this kind of wallet though, you may only be using it as a pass through to get some anonymity on your bitcoin before depositing it to your hardware wallet.
 Perhaps given the short time you will have bitcoin in this wallet is reason enough to not go through the trouble of stamping the information into metal.
-The choice is totally up to you and there are many options out there like the [SEEDPLATE](https://bitcoinseedbackup.com/) from Coinkite.
+The choice is totally up to you and there are many options out there like the [SEEDPLATE](https://bitcoinseedbackup.com/) from Coinkite, the [Domino](https://bitcoinmagazine.com/guides/how-to-use-bitplates-domino-bitcoin-seed) from BitPlates, or even DIY solutions like [stainless steel washers](https://www.econoalchemist.com/post/backup).

 After clicking on <kbd>Confirm Backup</kbd> you will see a dialog box popup asking you if you have written the seed words down, click on <kbd>Re-enter Words</kbd>.